bart747/bart747.github.io/unicode-ui.md

-# Unicode Symbols for UI – a Handy Glossary
+# Unicode Symbols for UI – A Handy List

-Unicode is a text encoding standard with an abundant collection of symbols and characters.
+Unicode is a text encoding standard with a large collection of symbols and characters.
-It works practically everywhere – text files, terminal, web pages, and so on.
+It works practically everywhere – text files, the terminal, web pages, and so on.
-Beside obvious stuff like alphabets, you get advanced math symbols, emojis, arrows, box-drawing shapes, etc.
+Besides obvious stuff like math symbols, you get emojis, arrows, box-drawing shapes, and more.

-Since it's a text encoding system, you can treat it just like any text.
+You can manipulate Unicode symbols like normal text.
-Basically, you can change it's color, size and placement, also interactively.
+You can change their color, size, and placement, even interactively.
-You will get really light and simple, verbose if needed, GUI.
+This lets you build GUIs that are light and easy to edit.

+This list is just a sample.
+Or maybe it's enough for what you need.

-## Scroll and Pick UI Oriented Glossary:
+## UI Symbols:

 ### Miscellaneous-Frequent